LOADING

 by Tanya November 06, 2014

-Ollie Forsyth is not the first 16 year old entrepreneur out there.
-Daria did it 10 years ago.
-Her story is pretty … different.
+Ollie Forsyth is not the first 16-year-old entrepreneur out there.
+Daria did it 20 years ago.
+Her story is quite different.

-Daria Taylor, now the co-founder of digital marketing agency Talented Heads, started her first business at the age of 16 and has been a serial entrepreneur since.
+Daria Taylor, now the co-founder of the digital marketing agency Talented Heads, started her first business at 16 and has been a serial entrepreneur ever since.

 Below is her story, in her own words:

 I’ve always been a problem solver.
-There are so many faults in how things are and so many ways to do them better.
-Unfortunately, majority of people are blind to solutions, they take the lazy it’s-always-been-done-like-this route.
+There are so many flaws in how things are done and so many ways to improve them.
+Unfortunately, most people are blind to solutions and take the lazy “it’s-always-been-done-like-this” route.

-I started to work at the age of 16 in a restaurant in North England.
-I couldn’t understand how could one work for 8 hours a day and only be paid £25!
-This is the amount I spend in one evening.
+I started working at 16 in a restaurant in Northern England.
+I couldn’t understand how someone could work for 8 hours a day and only be paid £25!
+This was the amount I spent in one evening.
 I couldn’t accept it.
-How would it be possible to actually live the life everyone deserves; that is, own a house, have children, travel, with this kind of cash I was making as a waitress ?!
+How could anyone live the life everyone deserves—own a house, have children, travel—with the little money I was making as a waitress?

-The only logical conclusion back then was to take on more work, because more hours meant more money.
-Or so I thought then.
-So I started working in a retail clothing shop on weekends, too.
+The only logical conclusion back then was to take on more work, because more hours meant more money—or so I thought.
+So, I started working in a retail clothing shop on weekends, too.

-Retail thought me that you can buy things cheaper, sell them for more and pocket the difference.
+Retail taught me that you can buy things cheaper, sell them for more, and pocket the difference.

-So, I started looking for websites online to buy clothes in bulk.
-10 years ago Internet was in its infancy, sites like Alibaba didn’t exist, so finding ways to buy clothes online was a real challenge.
+So, I started looking for websites where I could buy clothes in bulk.
+Ten years ago, the internet was in its infancy, and sites like Alibaba didn’t exist, so finding ways to buy clothes online was a real challenge.

 I sold Chinese dresses as maternity tops

 Finally, I found a website that sold dresses.
-Their minimum order was 10 items, which was perfect since I didn’t want to buy too many at first.
+Their minimum order was 10 items, which was perfect since I didn’t want to buy too many initially.

-These 10 dresses got delivered in a shoe box, haha.
-The quality was awful and the sizes disproportionate and weird (short in length, but with huge waist lines).
-I realized that these dresses were made for Asian women, who are smaller in size.
+These 10 dresses were delivered in a shoebox—haha.
+The quality was awful, and the sizes were disproportionate and odd (short in length but with large waistlines).
+I realized that these dresses were made for Asian women, who are generally smaller in size.

-I used all my savings to buy them, so there was no way I would have given up.
-I had to make this happen.
-I had to figure out the ways to sell these awful dresses.
+I used all my savings to buy them, so there was no way I would give up.
+I had to make this work.
+I had to figure out a way to sell these poorly made dresses.

-My first though was to modify them: put attractive belts on to hide the huge waist line and stitch something on to make them look more edgy.
+My first thought was to modify them: add attractive belts to hide the large waistline and stitch on something to make them look edgier.

-But first I had to sell some proper clothes of mine to earn some credit, trust and positive feedback on eBay.
+But first, I had to sell some of my proper clothes to earn credit, trust, and positive feedback on eBay.
 I had to get rid of half of my wardrobe, but it was worth it.

-I ended up selling my weird Chinese dresses as maternity tops and it took me only a week to sell them all.
+I ended up selling the strange Chinese dresses as maternity tops, and it took me only a week to sell them all.

 It was unbelievable!
 I did it!
-I made a profit of 55% and they weren’t even the real maternity tops.
+I made a 55% profit, and they weren’t even real maternity tops.

-A few hours selling online, made me just as much money as a week in the shop.
+A few hours of selling online made me as much money as a week in the shop.

-And then I got it.
-I understood that it wasn’t about the hours I put in, it was about the value I provide.
-If I could prove the value of my Chinese dresses being “maternity tops”, I could do everything.
+Then I got it.
+I understood that it wasn’t about the hours I put in but about the value I provided.
+If I could convince buyers that my Chinese dresses were “maternity tops,” I could do anything.

-It’s about thinking on your feet, being street-wise and having fun.
-I learnt it at pretty young age.
+It’s about thinking on your feet, being street-smart, and having fun.
+I learned this at a pretty young age.

 I was hooked.

-What makes the whole story even more peculiar, is that one of the buyers wrote a very positive feedback on eBay saying, that these maternity tops were the best fitted tops she ever wore.
+What makes the story even more peculiar is that one of the buyers left very positive feedback on eBay, saying that these maternity tops were the best-fitting tops she’d ever worn.

 Haha!
 Unbelievable.

-I quit my job at the clothes shop and soon started selling bags as well as dresses online.
+I quit my job at the clothing shop and soon started selling bags and more dresses online.

-I carried on for 2 years making a very comfortable living and I only kept my restaurant job to tell people about my online business.
+I carried on for two years, making a very comfortable living, and kept my restaurant job just to tell people about my online business.

-It all went well for quite a while, but then eBay made it harder to trade.
+It all went well for quite a while, but then eBay made trading harder.

-It was also a time, when I had to decide whether to go to uni or start a bigger and better business.
-I went with the latter and don’t regret this choice!
+It was also a time when I had to decide whether to go to university or start a bigger, better business.
+I went with the latter and have no regrets!
+There are many benefits of starting a business at a young age.

 My first proper business (aged 18)

 My first proper business was offering Personal Assistant services for people and companies.
-It quickly took off as a Lifestyle Management business.
-We did everything for the rich and busy: cleaners, booking meetings and flights, shopping, filtering emails.
+It quickly evolved into a Lifestyle Management business.
+We did everything for the rich and busy: finding cleaners, booking meetings and flights, shopping, filtering emails.
 However, I soon realized the business was taking over my life.
-I had to make lots of risks with little returns and the money I earned was just about comfortable, so it wasn’t worthwhile continuing it.
-I sold this business and it’s doing really well now.
+I had to take many risks with minimal returns, and the money I earned was just comfortable enough, so it wasn’t worthwhile to continue.
+I sold this business, and it’s doing well now.

-After selling my business, I had to decide what to do next and I decided to try work for somebody else, again.
-This time doing something that is better better paid and what I really enjoyed.
+After selling my business, I had to decide what to do next and decided to work for someone else again—this time doing something that was better paid and that I genuinely enjoyed.

-The thought of being an employee seemed safe, steady and easy.
-I joined the fastest growing start-up at that time and had a very well paid position.
-I liked it, I learned a lot, but all along the way I somehow knew it wasn’t for me.
-I hated working for somebody else and answering/reporting to people.
+The idea of being an employee seemed safe, steady, and easy.
+I joined the fastest-growing start-up at that time and held a very well-paid position.
+I liked it, learned a lot, but always knew deep down that it wasn’t for me.
+I hated working for someone else and reporting to people.

 Only happy to work for myself

-I am very honest person, who likes to speak their mind and the thing I hated most about being an employee is that I had to think twice before saying something.
-The authority, hierarchy and office politics are killers.
-I didn’t like it and if I wanted to be happy, I knew I had to work for myself and manage my own time.
+I’m a very honest person who likes to speak their mind, and what I hated most about being an employee was that I had to think twice before saying something.
+The authority, hierarchy, and office politics were killers.
+I didn’t like it, and if I wanted to be happy, I knew I had to work for myself and manage my own time.

-My first idea was to set up a charity, that helped young people with employment.
-It was the time of financial crisis and the number of young unemployed people was record high in the UK.
-I felt like young people didn’t have the experience and confidence I had and I wanted to help them.
+My first idea was to set up a charity to help young people find employment.
+It was the time of the financial crisis, and the number of young unemployed people was at a record high in the UK.
+I felt that young people lacked the experience and confidence I had, and I wanted to help them.

 Meeting the right people at the right time